aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to PPSX within C++ Applications" h2="Convert MD to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate MD to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MD to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MD to PPSX?</h2>

+If you are a C++ developer looking to add a feature to your application that allows for the conversion of MD to PPSX, you are likely looking to do so for a few reasons.
+MD files are a type of Markdown file, which is a plain text formatting syntax used to create documents.
+PPSX files, on the other hand, are PowerPoint Slide Show files, which are used to create presentations.
+Converting MD to PPSX allows for the creation of presentations from Markdown documents.

+<h2>How Aspose.Total Helps for MD to PPSX Conversion</h2>

+Aspose.Total for C++ is a package of APIs that can be used to convert MD to PPSX.
+The package includes two APIs: Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can be used to export MD to PPTX, and Aspose.Slides for C++ can be used to convert PPTX to PPSX.
+This two-step process allows for the conversion of MD to PPSX with ease.
+Aspose.Total for C++ also includes other APIs that can be used to create, edit, and convert other types of documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}